James Asmus

-James Asmus is a writer, actor, and comedian known for his work with such theaters as The Annoyance and the sketch group Hey You Millionaires, as well as for his work writing comic books such as Quantum and Woody, Thief of Thieves, Gambit, and Rick and Morty.
+James Asmus is a New York Times Bestselling author and playwright, known for writing comic books such as Quantum and Woody, Thief of Thieves, Gambit, and Rick and Morty.
+Additionally, he has written several official nonfiction licensed books for Call of Duty, Wolverine, Hazbin Hotel, and several others.

 Career

-Asmus has written several plays for both the Annoyance Theater and The New Colony theater group in Chicago.
+Asmus initially emerged writing plays and performing comedy in Chicago, IL with theaters like The Annoyance and the sketch group Hey You Millionaires, as well as in the founding ensemble of The New Colony theater company.
 The plays he has written include Love Is Dead (The Annoyance), Hearts Full of Blood (the New Colony) and Amelia Earhart Jungle Princes (The New Colony).
 Both Love is Dead and Hearts Full of Blood received remounts in the New York Fringe Fest, winning awards for Outstanding Music & Lyrics and Outstanding Achievement in Playwrighting respectively.

-Asmus is currently most prolific as a comic book writer, contributing to titles such as Gambit for Marvel Comics, Rick and Morty for Oni Press, Survival Street for Dark Horse Comics, and Quantum & Woody for Valiant Entertainment.
+Asmus is most prolific as a comic book writer, contributing to titles such as Gambit for Marvel Comics, Rick and Morty for Oni Press, Survival Street for Dark Horse Comics, and Quantum & Woody for Valiant Entertainment.
+In the 2020s, he began writing several officially licensed non-fiction books for Insight Editions publishing, including cookbooks, guided journals, and more for properties like Rick and Morty, Supernatural, Winne the Pooh, and others.
+His book on the art and history of Call of Duty Zombies became a New York Times Bestseller on release in August, 2026.